orendain/DemeoMods/RulesAPI/README.md

 For everything else, developers are encouraged to write their own full-blown mod, rather than try to jam their idea into the RulesAPI framework.

+## Behavior and Conditions

+- Rules are activated only for private or offline games where the user is the host.
+- Rules must be registered with RulesAPI before they can be part of a ruleset.
+- Rulesets must be registered before they can be selected for activation.